-Although you may be able to insure your boat or watercraft under your homeowners’ policy, your coverage will be limited to damaged caused when the watercraft is stored on your property, not when you are out on the water.
+Although you may be able add boat insurance under your homeowners’ policy, your coverage will be limited to damaged caused when the watercraft is stored on your property, not when you are out on the water.

 Florida does not require boaters to carry insurance on their watercraft before taking it out on the water, but it is a wise decision to carry it in the event that there is an accident, or something happens to your boat.
 Boat and watercraft insurance is relatively affordable; a small addition to your other monthly coverages.
 With insurance, you can be rest assured that your watercraft is protected from bow to stern.

 Common Types of Boats and Personal Watercraft (PWC) Covered